dustinspecker/generator-ds-mod/README.md

 [?]
 What is the project description?
 [?]
 What is your full name?
 [?]
 What is your GitHub username?
-[?]
-Which type of project should be created?
 ```

 and will produce: